axibase/atsd/rule-engine/functions-web-query.md

 Execute a `GET` request to the specified [request URL](#request-url) `u` and return a `WebRequestResult` [response object](#response-object).

-The configuration map `c` may contain the following fields:
+The configuration map `c` can contain the following fields:

 * `headers` - Map of request headers keys and values.
 * `params` - Map of request parameters appended to query string.